 - Feed peppers after the first flowers appear for best fruit development; feeding peppers before flowering can prompt green growth, not fruit growth—so wait for flowering to feed.
 Place a side-dressing of aged compost around pepper plants when the first flowers open, or feed plants with a liquid kelp meal mixture or compost tea.
 Feed them again three weeks later.

 - Epsom salts help peppers develop faster and stronger; dissolve 3 tablespoons of Epsom salts in warm water and give each plant a pint when they begin to bloom.
-Or spray leaves with a solution of 1 teaspoon Epsom salts to a pint of lukewarm water.
+Or spray leaves with a solution of 1 teaspoon of Epsom salts to a pint of lukewarm water.
 (Magnesium deficiency can cause blossom drop and leaf edges to turn yellow, then brown.)

 - Nip off the first flower buds that appear on peppers.
 This will allow plants to mature and direct their energy to strong roots and branch development before fruiting.
 A plant with strong roots and branches will bear more fruit and hold fruit until ripeness.

 - Peppers are pollinated by insects; peppers easily cross-pollinate which can affect fruit development and flavor.
-Keep hot peppers and sweet peppers well separated–900 feet between varieties is optimal, or stagger planting so that differing varieties are not flowering at the same time.
+Keep hot peppers and sweet peppers well separated–900 feet between varieties is optimal, or stagger planting so that different varieties are not flowering at the same time.

-Ripening peppers for flavor and harvest:
+Tip #6: Ripening peppers for flavor and harvest

 - Peppers–both sweet and hot–require at least 70 days from transplanting to maturity.
-Once the fruit is full size it can take another one to three or four weeks for fruit to ripen to full flavor.
+Once the fruit is full size it can take another one to three or four weeks for the fruit to ripen to full flavor.
 Let peppers ripen on the plant.
 The hotter the pepper the longer it takes to mature—the very hottest peppers take from 90 to 200 frost-free days to ripen.

 - Peppers stay green until they reach their mature size; if left on the plant they will then ripen to a bright red, orange, or yellow depending upon the variety—and they will gain in flavor becoming much sweeter or hotter depending upon the variety.